Final Approved Version 2014; revised 10/2/2015, 6/21/2018, 10/30/2020, 2/8/2022

 The educational community we serve was founded by Benedictines in the middle of the 19 th century.
 Although the monastic communities are now separated administratively from their respective schools, they use the CSB/SJU Libraries’ collections and services and inspire the intellectual and spiritual life of the community.

 The Hill Museum & Manuscript Library (“HMML”) is a separately funded and administered library at Saint John’s University.
 It operates in cooperation with CSB/SJU Libraries.
 Materials in HMML are available to faculty, staff and all visitors to campus, although many materials are only available for use on-site (“reference”).
-HMML holds over 90,000 manuscript facsimiles on microfilm, about 45,000 manuscript facsimiles in digital format, and about 20,000 reference works.
+HMML holds over 90,000 manuscript facsimiles on microfilm, over 200,000 manuscripts preserved digitally from around the world (esp.
+Africa, South Asia, and the Middle East), and about 20,000 reference works.
 Materials acquired for the reference collection are intended to support the use of the manuscript facsimiles.
-HMML also administers the rare book and manuscript collections at Saint John’s University, as well as the Malta Study Center rare book and manuscript collection.
+HMML also administers the rare book and manuscript collections of the Saint John’s University, as well as the Malta Study Center rare book and manuscript collection.

 The CSB/SJU Libraries administer the campus institutional repository, Digital Commons@CSB/SJU, which is hosted by bepress.
 Through this project the CSB/SJU Libraries curate and showcases locally created scholarly and creative works that reflect the intellectual and cultural life of our institutions.
 It also serves as a way to share video recordings of important events and speakers who come to campus.

 We connect our communities to knowledge in order to enhance learning, teaching, scholarship, and creativity.